merceiato/snowboard-holiday-calculator/README.md

 # Snowboarding Holiday Budget Calculator

 ## Description
-This project is a single-page JavaScript application designed to calculate the budget for a snowboarding holiday.
-Users can input their starting budget, choose between local or overseas locations, select a budget tier (High-end, Mid, Budget), decide on equipment options (Hire or BYO), and specify trip dates.
-The application calculates the total expenses, net result, and provides a breakdown of costs.
+The Snowboarding Holiday Budget Calculator is an interactive web application that helps users plan their snowboarding trips by calculating total costs and comparing them against a user-defined budget.
+Users can select locations, budget tiers, and equipment options, specify custom costs if needed, and input travel dates.
+The app dynamically calculates expenses and provides a detailed breakdown, displaying a happy or sad face depending on whether the budget is sufficient.

 ## Features
-- Interactive form for user inputs
-- Dynamic calculation of expenses and net result
+- **Customizable Inputs**:
+  - Locations: Predefined options (AU Local, Interstate, Japan, Canada) and custom input.
+  - Budget Tiers: Low, Mid, High, or custom.
+  - Equipment Options: Hire, Gear Transport, N/A, or custom.
+- **Interactive Calculations**:
+  - Automatically calculates costs based on trip details.
+  - Option to input custom costs for flexibility.
+- **Dynamic Feedback**:
-- Displays different images based on budget outcome (positive or negative)
+  - Displays happy or sad face images based on budget outcome.
+- **User-Friendly Design**:
-- A fun and visually engaging theme with a snow-capped mountain background
+  - Simple and responsive interface with a snow-capped mountain theme.
+  - Hover and click effects for enhanced user experience.
+- **Informative Dialogue**:
+  - Provides details on budget tier options via a popup dialogue.

 ## Folder Structure

 project-folder/
 │
 ├── index.html